talwrii/plugin-repl/README.md

 ```

 ## Templater support
-The [Templater](https://github.com/SilentVoid13/Templater) provides functionality to insert JavaScript.
+The [Templater](https://github.com/SilentVoid13/Templater) library provides functionality to insert templates with some parts of the template derived from JavaScript code.
 If you have installed Templater you can use
 the async `templater_expand` function to expand template strings.

 This creates a command that inserts a files tags using a template.